-7.3.1 Remove the two window frame nuts located on the upper edge of the window frame, and swing the window frame open.
+7.3.1 Lift the light shield up and remove the two window frame nuts located on the upper edge of the window frame, and swing the window frame open.
 Note: If the frame is to remain open, for cleaning or other reasons, remove it per Section 7.5.